MarkStringer/MarkStringer.github.io/_posts/2018-07-31-The_Hat_Game_vs_The_Chair_Game.markdown

+---
+title: "The Hat Game vs The Chair Game"
+layout: post
+---

 # The Hat Game vs The Chair Game

 So a friend of mine asked me if the ["sitting on a chair" game]( More%20Stuff%20from%20Clown%20School%20-%20Sitting%20on%20a%20Chair.htm) that I did at Clown School and wrote about a couple of days ago is similar to the ["Hat Game"]( A%20Thought%20About%20the%20Hat%20Game.htm).